Hebrew Gematria Calculator

 What Is the Hebrew Gematria Calculator?

-Gematria is a type of Hebrew numerology where letters and words are given numerical values.
-Originating from ancient times, it is still used today in Jewish traditions.
+Gematria is a system of Hebrew numerology in which letters and words are given numerical values.

 How Does This Calculator Work?

-Each method assigns different numerical values to Hebrew letters:
+The calculator assigns different numerical values to Hebrew letters based on five traditional numbering systems:

-• Mispar hechrachi: The standard system, used most commonly in traditional Hebrew gematria.
-It assigns standard values from 1 to 400 to Hebrew letters (א = 1, ב = 2, etc.).
+• Mispar hechrachi: This is the most common system of traditional Hebrew gematria.
+It assigns values from 1 to 400 to the letters of the Hebrew alphabet (א = 1, ב = 2, etc.).

 • Mispar gadol: Includes higher values (500-900) for the final forms (sofit).
 For example, final Kaf (ך) equals 500.